Warning

 node: 1

-option under the Master's discovery
+setting a port option under the Master's discovery configuration:

 discovery: